 Studying the history of sexuality and gender identity can be difficult.
 Many of the terms we use today to describe Lesbian, Gay, Bisexual and Transgender people only appeared for the first time in the nineteenth, twentieth and twenty-first centuries.
+Homosexuality was illegal in England and Wales until 1967, but lesbian relationships were not officially criminalised.
+This can make it harder to find concrete evidence of lesbian relationships, whereas a lot of evidence of homosexuality comes from criminal records (which are not held at the Borthwick Institute).
 In addition, religious and cultural attitudes towards sexuality and gender identity often limited the extent to which such things could be openly discussed and explored, using ambiguous or critical language and imagery.
-As such this is a history that is still, in many ways, in its infancy, with new sources and new stories to discover.
+As such this is a history that is rapidly developing with new sources and stories to discover.

-This introductory guide aims to uncover some of this hidden history, particularly within the records held at the Borthwick.
+This introductory research guide aims to uncover some of this hidden history, particularly within the records held at the Borthwick.
 It describes some of the main collections of documents which may include relevant material.
-To illustrate this, you can also link to the stories of three individuals whose stories are a part of LGBTQ+ history.
-These case studies demonstrate how the story of an individual can be pieced together from different sources at the Borthwick together with material from other archives.
-None of these case histories are complete and we would welcome any suggestions or new insights into the stories they tell.
+To illustrate this, you can also read the stories of three LGBTQ+ individuals - Anne Lister, Barbara Hill and Edward Hewitson - and view documents relevant to their stories.
+These case studies demonstrate how the story of individuals can be pieced together from different sources at the Borthwick, together with material from other archives.
+None of these case histories are complete and we would welcome any suggestions or new insights into the stories they tell, as well as new stories.
 Suggestions of records which may help are given.

 Among the court records of the Diocese of York, a notable case of this kind is that of Edward Hewitson of Over Poppleton, near York, who was accused of engaging in homosexual behaviour with other men over a period of fourteen years in 1516-1517.
-More details about the Hewitson case can be found on our website.
+More details about the Hewitson case can be found here.
 An even earlier case, which has yet to be studied, can be found in the register of William Melton, Archbishop of York.
 In 1321 Thomas, Rector of Lowthorpe, was brought up on the charge of ‘sodomy’ with Roger Pell of Hedon.
-The recent digitisation and indexing of the York archbishops’ registers demonstrates how new information can be found even in our oldest records, bringing to light cases and individuals that might have previously been overlooked.
+The digitisation of the York archbishops’ registers, and our recent indexing projects, demonstrate how new information can be found even in our oldest records, bringing to light cases and individuals that might have previously been overlooked.

 Homosexuality has increasingly become an area for discussion in the Church of England.
 Debates can be followed in the General Synod's papers and reports (including their papers on human sexuality): the annual summer meeting of the synod is held in York and copies of many of these papers are in the Borthwick.
 The correspondence of individual bishops and clergymen may also prove to include discussion of such issues.
 The Borthwick also holds the records of members of Church of England communities with particular concerns with contemporary theology and pastoral issues, such as the Community of the Resurrection at Mirfield and the Society of the Sacred Mission at Kelham.